Maggie-XShen/smc-in-a-box/README.md

 The prototype system simulates a scenario in which the output party designs experiments or conducts surveys to collect statistics, such as a data analyst.
 In this scenario, the client actively participates in the experiment or survey.
 Servers play a crucial role in assisting the output party in obtaining statistics without learning the client's input, ensuring the privacy of the client's data remains protected.

 ## Client
-To run a single client instance, go to the folder client/cmd and run command
+To run a single client instance, first go to the folder client/cmd and run command "go build" to compile the program, then at the same folder run command
 ```
 ./cmd -confpath=“path_to_client_config_file” -inputpath=“path_to_client_input_file”
 ```